Arncliffe, New South Wales: Wolli Creek and Bardwell Valley

 An important community issue is potential overdevelopment, with high-density housing development occurring around the new Wolli Creek railway station.
 This area in the northern part of Arncliffe officially became the separate suburb of Wolli Creek in 2002.

 Bardwell Valley was originally a locality beside Bardwell Creek, adjoining the suburb of Bardwell Park.
 The valley was famous for its golf course and golf club.
 Bardwell Valley became a new suburb in 1996, formed from parts of Arncliffe that border the valley.
-Bardwell Park was named after free settler Thomas Hill Bardwell who owned land in the area.